51nodes/quorum-raft-helm-template/README.md

 - Remove a node by providing the nodes id - [removeNode.sh](quorum/scripts/removeNode.sh)

 ## Accessing Node Endpoints
-The configuration by default enables Ingress to expose an RPC endpoint for every quorum node at `http://<cluster-ip>/quorum-node<n>-rpc` and a WS endpoint on `http://<cluster-ip>/quorum-node<n>-ws`.
+The configuration by default enables Ingress to expose an RPC endpoint for every quorum node at `http://<cluster-ip>/quorum-node<n>-rpc` and a WebSocket endpoint on `http://<cluster-ip>/quorum-node<n>-ws`.
 You can always decide to disable Ingress endpoints if you do not want to expose the nodes to someone outside the cluster.

 ```
 # get the cluster ip